-(1) A portion of the offering expenses, including the SEC registration fee, the FINRA filing fee, the non-refundable portion of the Nasdaq listing fee and a portion of the legal and audit fees, have been paid from the funds we borrowed from our sponsor.
+(1) A portion of the offering expenses, including the SEC registration fee, the FINRA filing fee, the non-refundable portion of the NYSE American stock exchange listing fee and a portion of the legal and audit fees, have been paid from the funds we borrowed from our sponsor.
 These funds will be repaid out of the proceeds of this offering available to us.